Wondering where to find the “best coffee NYC” or are you constantly googling, “best coffee shops NYC”?

 When You Arrive:

-All you have to do is check in at the front desk, sign a waiver, take your shoes and coat off, go over the rules, and sanitize your hands.
-From here, all you have to do is brace yourself and stroll right into kitty paradise.
+Just check in at the front desk, sign a waiver, take your shoes/coat off, go over the rules, and sanitize your hands.

 7. Ninth Street Espresso (Upper East Side)

 This NYC coffee company’s motto is that good coffee should be simple and easy to order.W

 The menu really is simple and the coffee really is easy to order.